Maega/RatchetHax/README.md

 4. Open *Windows Terminal* or *Command Prompt* and navigate to the folder you extracted the zip to
     * This is easiest to do by right clicking an empty space in the folder and then choosing *Open in Terminal*
 5. Run `npm install` to automatically install dependencies
-6. Finally, run `node sample.js` to run the interactive sample code
+6. Finally, run `node trainer.js` to run the included sample trainer

 ## Install